 Dwellings, alterations, and additions build since 1993 must have hardwired smoke alarms to comply with the Building Code of Australia.

-Refer to the NSW Planning & Environment guidelines for more technical information on the required locations of smoke alarms.
+Refer to the NSW Government guidelines for information on the required locations of smoke alarms.